 Building My Digital Garden with Eleventy

 Welcome to my digital corner of the internet!
 After years of working in security engineering and incident response, I decided it was time to create a proper home for my thoughts, projects, and learnings.
+This site documents my secure homelab journey, development workflows, and technical experiments.

 The Journey to Eleventy